FourPieces/edge-gaming/README.md

 This server will automatically send updates to the cloud, as well as listen for incoming gaming connections.

 ## Starting the Client
 The client can be run on either Windows or Linux, though Windows requires the Linux Subsystem to be installed.
-Gaming anywhere should be downloaded and extracted, and the `client.py` file should be placed within the `bin` directory.
+Gaming anywhere should be downloaded and extracted via the link above, and the `client.py` file should be placed within the `bin` directory.
 Then, just proceed as follows:
   1. Open Linux Subsystem for Windows (or a Terminal if on Linux)
   2. Use the command `openssl s_client -connect CLOUD_HOST:CLOUD_PORT` to open a connection to the stream server.
   3. Login or register to obtain an IP of an edge device ready for streaming.